Oleksandr Usyk: Usyk vs. Dubois II

 There was heavy rain on the day but there was still a crowd of around 90,000 to watch the fight.
 In an impressive display of skill, Usyk dispatched Dubois in their rematch, securing a knockout in the fifth round of a one-sided contest.
 With this victory, Usyk once again unified the heavyweight division, earning the title of undisputed champion for the second time in his career.
 In the opening round, Usyk showcased a sharp jab, establishing control early in the fight.
 However, by the second round, Dubois rebounded effectively, gaining a slight advantage.
 In Round 3, Dubois was briefly rattled by a powerful left hook, but Usyk's intelligent footwork effectively prevented Dubois from finding any opportunities to retaliate.
 In the fifth round, Usyk first sent Dubois to the canvas with a right hook to the temple.
 After Dubois returned to his feet, in the next sequence Usyk delivered the decisive knockout with a flush left hook.
 Usyk joked that this left hook was called Ivan, "Ivan is a Ukrainian name.
 Ivan is a big guy who lives in a village and works for his family.
 It's a hard punch, Ivan."
-After being dropped the second time, he rose to his knees, but allowed himself to be counted out by referee Mike Griffin.
+After being dropped the second time, Dubois rose to his knees, but allowed himself to be counted out by referee Mike Griffin.
 The towel was also thrown in towards the end of the count.
 At the time of stoppage, the judges scorecards read 40–36, 39–37 and 39–37, in favour of Usyk.
 According to CompuBox, Usyk landed 57 of 153 punches thrown (37.3%) and Dubois landed 35 of his 179 thrown (19.6%).
 When asked about his age and coming towards the end of his career, Usyk responded, "Thirty-eight is a young guy, 38 is only the start."

 The BBC reported that "Usyk excelled in all areas - escaping Dubois' attacks with slick footwork, returning with crisp shots on the counter and displaying pure heavyweight power."
 The victory over Dubois made Usyk the second man to be a two-time undisputed heavyweight champion, after Muhammad Ali.
 According to the BBC, it meant Usyk was now certainly "the standout heavyweight of his generation."
 Immediately after the fight, Usyk rejected the suggestion he might now retire, naming Tyson Fury, Anthony Joshua, Joseph Parker and Derek Chisora as possible opponents in his next fight.